RomeshAbeyawardena/MMT-Shop/Readme.md

 schema and function/stored procedure scripts.

 ### Starting the server and client applications
-Open the solution directory and right-click *Start-Server.ps1* and click **Run with Powershell**, the server should run on the default ports 5000 and 5001 (HTTPS).
+Open the solution directory and right-click *Start.ps1* and click **Run with Powershell**, the server will pop up in a separate Powershell window and should run on the default ports 5000 and 5001 (HTTPS).
 You may need to change these in the project properties in Visual Studio, if this conflicts with anything else you may have set up.

 If you had to change the port, the BaseUrl property in the  *appsettings.json* file in the MMTShop.Client project will need to be updated to match in order for the MMT.Client to work in harmony with MMT.Server.

-The client can be started in the same way using the *Start-Client.ps1* file located in the same directory.
+The client will start in the same window immediatly after.

 #### Additional Notes
 The above Powershell scripts are not signed, you will need to temporarily